 The idea to create this podcast came from my insatiable eagerness to carry on learning and share the process with like-minded people.

 This unremitting drive is based on the belief that a better understanding of the law will lead to a better comprehension of the world.
 In my opinion, the law provides essential tools to clarify and strengthen the nexus of international relationships and day to day dealings between people and public or private organisations as well as among people themselves.
 But abstract legal concepts and the legal jargon, make it, at times, too opaque.
 This podcast provides some clarification of the law through an explanatory approach.

 Furthermore, possibly contrary to a mainstream perception, the law is not always black and white but possesses many grey areas, which rely on legal interpretations.

-The stimulating but potentially subjective challenge of assessing whether these interpretations reflect the fairest conclusion in any given case opens a plethora of questions, some of which will hopefully be addressed here.
+The stimulating but potentially subjective challenge of assessing whether these interpretations reflect the fairest conclusion in any given case, opens a plethora of questions, some of which will hopefully be addressed here.

-Thus, this podcast has been created to promote unpretentious discussions about various subjects of law with the view to feed the curiosity of non-legal professional, lawyers and aspiring ones alike, who are just as enthusiastic as I am!
+Thus, this podcast has been created to promote unpretentious discussions about various subjects of law with the view to feed the curiosity of non-legal professionals, lawyers and aspiring ones alike, who are just as enthusiastic as I am!